frictionlessdata/pilot-wprdc/README.md

-This repo includes outputs for the WPRDC Frictionless Data pilot
+This repo includes outputs for the WPRDC Frictionless Data pilot, that uses [ckanext-validation](https://github.com/frictionlessdata/ckanext-validation).

-TODO link to pilot article in fd.io
+You can read all about it in this article: https://frictionlessdata.io/articles/university-of-pittsburgh/